 …Get used to heartbreaking also.
 But don’t take anything personally.
 Build that thick skin.
 Brush it off.
 Let it go.
 Pull yourself up by your bootstraps.
 And all those other annoying clichés.

 CAVEAT: A-list actors do have pull, but it is usually only for their own spawn.
 The rest of us actors?
 We may *want* to be A-list and in-demand, but we are not right now.
 And you are not our spawn.

 I AM READY.

-Once someone has done that much, he/she will need:
+Once you have done that much, you will need:

 ⁃ 2 headshots, a theatrical (non-smiling, neutral look), and a commercial (smiling with teeth).